Accessibility Statement for Object-oriented Java programming (M250)

 In this module you’ll be working with specialist reading material such as computing code.
 This is delivered online, in printed form and via bespoke third party software.

-This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, interactive computer-marked assignments completed online, and an exam that must be taken at an exam centre.
+This module has Tutor-Marked Assignments (TMAs), which must be submitted online via the OU electronic TMA system, interactive computer-marked assignments completed online, and an exam that you will take remotely.

 You’ll receive feedback from your tutor on your submitted Tutor-Marked Assignments (TMAs).
 This will help you to reflect on your TMA performance.
 You should refer to it to help you prepare for your next assignment.